Mounjaro Safety & Legitimacy Guide UK

 - Sales through social media, messaging apps, or online marketplaces.

-- Claims of guaranteed approval or βno questions askedβ.
+- Claims of approval without proper checks or “no questions asked”.

 - No clear business identity, no address, or no credible complaints route.